nikos-Gk/dialogue-quality-measures/README.md

                                             speakers_list=speakers_list,
                                             disc_id=disc_id,
                                             openAIKEY="",
-                                            model_type="llama",
+                                            model_type="transformers",
-                                            model_path="/path/to/model/llama-2-13b-chat.Q5_K_M.gguf",
+                                            model_path="unsloth/Meta-Llama-3.1-8B-Instruct",
-                                            gpu=False,
+                                            gpu=True,
                                             ctx=1,
                                          )
 ```
 # Diversity
 ## calculate_diversity_conversation: Diversity Analysis (Discussion-Level)
-This module assesses the diversity of arguments within a discussion using OpenAI's language models or a locally hosted Llama model(Zhang et al., 2024).
+This module assesses the diversity of arguments within a discussion using OpenAI's language models or a locally hosted Llama model (Zhang et al., 2024).
 Diversity in arguments reflects the presence of multiple perspectives, contributing to a richer and more balanced exchange.
-The model assigns a diversity score to the entire discussion on a 1-to-5 scale, where:
+The model assigns a diversity score (integer number) to the entire discussion on a 1-to-5 scale, where:

 - **1** – Poor diversity (high similarity or repetition in arguments)
 - **5** – High diversity (broad range of perspectives and reasoning styles)